cloudbees-oss/zendesk-java-client/migration2Codeship.md

 ## Migration to Codeship

-It is a temporal file to track the migration steps od moving this project from Jenkins D@C to Codeship Basic project
+It is a temporal file to track the migration steps of moving this project from Jenkins D@C to Codeship Basic project

+**Notes**:

-**Note**: Codeship currently does’t trigger builds for PRs from forked repositories.
+* Codeship currently does’t trigger builds for PRs from forked repositories.
 We have created a RFE for that [PROD-1600](https://cloudbees.atlassian.net/browse/PROD-1600)

-### carlosrodlop

 * Sonar configuration needs to be move from the `Manage Jenkins > Configure system` to `Codeship Basic > Enviroment Section`
 * Maven options has been moved to Setup Commands `export MAVEN_OPTS="-Xmx512m -Djava.awt.headless=true"`
 * Sonar configuration is passed by parameters: https://docs.sonarqube.org/display/SONAR/Analysis+Parameters